Day 01: Arrival in Kathmandu (1,300m/4,264ft)

-Your Druk Yul tour starts as you arrive at the airport at Kathmandu.
-Upon your arrival in Kathmandu, we will greet you at the airport and transfer you to your hotel for rest.
-In the evening, there will be a welcome dinner hosted by Himalayan Glacier at The Ship Restaurant Bar & Lounge.
+Upon our arrival in Kathmandu, a Himalayan Glacier representative will pick us up from the airport.
+We will then be transferred to our hotel.
+We can either visit Himalayan Glacier’s office in Thamel or take a rest at our hotel room during the late afternoon.
+In the evening, there will be a welcome dinner hosted by Himalayan Glacier.
 For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the Nepalese food culture.
 Overnight in Kathmandu.

-Today, after breakfast you will hike to Taktsang (Tiger's Nest) Monastery, which is Druk Yul most famous monastery situated at 3180 meters.
-Guru Rinpoche is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
-Lunch will be served in the Cafeteria Restaurant, located about halfway up on the mountain.
-The monastery is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
-After having explored the monastery, you will hike down to Paro.
-Then drive to Thimphu, capital city of Bhutan.
-Overnight at hotel in Thimphu.
+After breakfast, we hike for 4 -5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
+Guru Rinpoche (spiritual master) is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
+Lunch will be served in the Cafeteria Restaurant, located about halfway up the mountain.
+After having explored the monastery, we hike down to the valley floor and drive to Thimphu for an overnight stay.

-Today, you will explore the major sites of Thimphu on a relaxed guided tour.
-Highlights include the memorial Chorten built in memory of the late third King Jigme Dorji Wangchuck, commanding 15th century Changangkha Temple, the traditional indigenous hospital, the National Library with its treasure troves of manuscripts and ancient texts and the traditional painting school where education is free for students to learn the ancient skills of traditional painting.
-Later on, you will drive through beautiful countryside to Wangduephodrang across the Dochula Pass, where on a clear day you can get spectacular views of the Himalayas.
-From the pass, drive downhill through the forests of rhododendron, fir and hemlock.
-Check into the hotel on arrival.
-Overnight at hotel in Wangduephodrang.
+In the morning we begin our sightseeing tour of Thimphu.
+We visit memorial Chorten built in memory of the late third King Jigme Dorji Wangchuck, the 15th century Changangkha Temple, the traditional hospital, the National Library with its treasure troves of manuscripts and ancient texts and lastly the traditional painting school where education is free for students who wish to learn the ancient skills of traditional painting.
+Later on, we drive through the beautiful countryside to Wangdue Phodrang across the Dochula Pass, where on a clear we can get spectacular views of the Himalayas.
+From the pass, we drive downhill through rhododendron, fir and hemlock forests and finally reach Wangdue Phodrang where we spend the night.

-After breakfast, you will visit the Punakha Dzong, which is stunningly situated in between the male and female rivers like an anchored ship.
-On the way back, you will visit Chimi Lhakhang, which is a fertility temple dedicated to Divine Madman or Lama Drukpa Kuenley.
-If you wish, receive the blessing from the Lama's wooden phallus!
-Continue drive to Paro via Dochu La Pass.
-Here, you will visit the new Druk Wangyal Monastery, which is the only of its kind in the country with elaborate paintings depicting the lineage of the present monarchy and their visionary works.
-Stop in Thimphu for lunch.
-Later in the evening, you can drive to Paro.
-Overnight at hotel in Paro.
+Before leaving for Paro via Punakha we visit the Wangduephodrang Dzong which was built in 1638.
+Next, we reach Punakha and visit the Punakha Dzong which was built between 1637-1638 and is the second oldest and the second largest dzong in Bhutan.
+On the way to Paro, we also visit Chimi Lhakhang, a fertility temple dedicated to the Divine Madman or Lama Drukpa Kuenley.
+We continue our drive to Paro via Dochu La Pass.
+Here, we visit the Druk Wangyal Monastery, which is the only of its kind in the country with elaborate paintings depicting the lineage of the present monarchy and their visionary works.
+We stop at Thimphu for lunch.
+Overnight in Paro.